kennethmikolaichik/Regis/README.md

 I could see that the technology existed, but there seemed to only be a few entities making any real progress.
 This work is largely the coupling together of several other open source projects.
 I have brought together an easily buildable and affordable set of hardware in hopes that this project might be used for research into AI.
 I believe that the decentralization of AI and its distribution to the public is an important step in an agreeable future.

 Regis is a basic mobile quadrupedal chassis, power source, and two axis camera head designed loosely around a spider (although 4 legged).
-He sports three axes in his legs, and the motors easily support his light weight.
+He sports three degrees of freedom in his legs, and the motors easily support his light weight.
 Although battery life is limited due to the power requirements of the Raspberry Pi and SSD, he can easily run plugged in on a table top due to his small size.

 Long live Regis!